hideyk/covid19-dashboard/README.md

 ## Installation
 ### Environment
 For the rest of this set-up, we will assume a ```Ubuntu 16 (Xenial Xerus)``` environment.
 There are different approaches to obtain an environment; you may follow this guide to [launch an EC2 instance running Ubuntu distribution on AWS].
-I'll be using Vagrant + VirtualBox.
+I'll be using Vagrant + VirtualBox instead with steps below.

 ### Set-up Vagrant box with included Vagrantfile
-Assuming you are on Windows OS, [install Vagrant](https://www.vagrantup.com/downloads) and [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+Assuming you are on Windows OS, follow these guides to [install Vagrant](https://www.vagrantup.com/downloads) and [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Once installed, copy Vagrantfile to your desired directory and run the following commands on Git Bash.
 This will set up your vagrant box and ssh into your new environment:
 ```bash
 cd /path/to/Vagrantfile
 vagrant up